Saturday, May 24, 2025

 But...you know, I've been through all this inner healing stuff before.
 I really didn't want to do it again.
 But our Wednesday night offerings were slim, due to construction in the building, and, again, I was getting lots of 'encouragement' from folks to go through the class, lol.
 And, to be honest, I had a bit of a nudge in my spirit that this was the opportunity, before I had classes to teach again, to do the Freedom class.
 And maybe...just maybe...work through some of the disquiet I have been increasingly dealing with.
 So I took a deep breath and signed up.

 If I were not familiar with inner healing by now, I probably would have had the same reaction to the course I had back in Prayers that Heal the Heart.
 Now, I was reading along, answering questions, and writing out scripture verses with agreement.
 Our small group discussion was warm and embracing and really good; I loved that.
 We didn't just go through the lesson questions...like we did in Elijah House...we discussed the topics and how they related to our personal struggles.
-We talked about living out of self verses living out of faith, God's love and mercy, etc.
+We talked about living out of self versus living out of faith, God's love and mercy, etc.

-On Palm Sunday, our pastor did the altar time a bit differently; he specifically wanted just the staff pastoral team to do the altar time, so, he said, the leaders could take advantage of the prayer ministry instead of being the ones called upon to do it.
+In addition to this personal contemplation, on Palm Sunday, our pastor did the altar time a bit differently; he specifically wanted just the staff pastoral team to do the altar time, so, he said, the leaders could take advantage of the prayer ministry instead of being the ones called upon to do it.
 And, over the course of the message I finally put language to what I had been feeling in many areas...deep discouragement.
 It's possible that the long-time readers may pick up on some of those areas, but there are a couple that I haven't shared here.
 I knew that prayer time was coming at the end of the class, and I was tempted to just wait and deal with it there...and then I thought, let's get this one taken care of now, so I'll have one thing out of the way at conference.
 Just confessing the discouragement to my friend on staff who prayed for me felt like a shift.

 The following Wednesday was the next-to-last Freedom lesson, which was the lesson that actually specifically dealt with those lies that shape how we see ourselves and interact with others.
 Again, I've done it before so I was just cruising through the workbook, doing my homework before class, nodding at the illustration of dealing with the lie of worthlessness...until I got to the part that said 'Pray forgiveness over the person that spoke worthlessness over you.'...and immediately had a memory from when I was about 9 of something my grandfather said.
 Followed by a few more things that he'd said as I grew older, followed by memories of things he didn't say.